Sinking of the Moskva: Missile strike

 Several reports were consistent with Bayraktar drones being in the same area as the ship.
-Arda Mevlutoglu, a defense industry analyst, stated that a Bayraktar TB2 ground-control station was seen in Odesa on 10 April.
+Arda Mevlutoglu, a defence industry analyst, stated that a Bayraktar TB2 ground-control station was seen in Odesa on 10 April.
 A video released by the Russian military on 12 April showed a missile being launched from the Russian frigate Admiral Essen and stated it destroyed a Bayraktar drone near the Crimean coast.
 A Ukrainian video "shot from the air with a night vision scope," claimed to show Moskva burning in the distance, and could have been made by a Bayraktar drone flying in the area.

 Analysts stated the Bayraktar drone may have also provided targeting information.
-Can Kasapoglu, the director of security and defense studies at the Turkish think tank Center for the Economics and Foreign Policy Studies (EDAM), said: "Reports that Turkish TB2 drones were involved in the attack either as a distraction for Moskva or as location spotter of Moskva are both quite possible."
+Can Kasapoglu, the director of security and defence studies at the Turkish think tank Center for the Economics and Foreign Policy Studies (EDAM), said: "Reports that Turkish TB2 drones were involved in the attack either as a distraction for Moskva or as location spotters of Moskva are both quite possible."
 Mevlutoglu mentioned that Rear Admiral Oleksiy Neizhpapa, commander of the Ukrainian naval forces, had in the past suggested that TB2 drones would be used with Neptune launchers for target reconnaissance.
 Mevlutoglu also said the main radar system on Moskva was out of date, designed to detect aircraft and cruise missiles.
 The TB2, with a lower radar cross-section and flight speed, may have been missed by the ship's radar.

 The aviation journalist Valius Venckunas reported: "According to Arkady Babchenko, a Russian military journalist and an outspoken critic of Vladimir Putin, a Ukrainian Bayraktar disabled Moskva's radar station, rendering it unable to detect and intercept incoming missiles.
 However, Babchenko has not provided the source of such information."

 Danish military analyst Anders Puck Nielsen suggested that operator fatigue could have been a significant factor: Russian ships rely on rather old-fashioned systems that work well, but require operators who are alert and responsive.
 With defensive systems active, the cruiser would be expected to survive several strikes from Neptune missiles with their 320 lb warheads due to its large displacement.
-One salvo combat model scenario suggests that at least eleven Neptune missiles would have needed to attack simultaneously; Moskva could have defeated six of them, with the remaining five getting through its defenses and causing just enough hull damage to sink it.
-However, this assumes good damage control to prevent ship munitions from being detonated; the use of conscripts instead of mid-grade professionals, and insufficient compartmentation have been suggested as contributing to the cruiser's sinking.
+One salvo combat model scenario suggests that at least eleven Neptune missiles would have needed to attack simultaneously; Moskva could have defeated six of them, with the remaining five getting through its defences and causing just enough hull damage to sink it.
+However, this assumes good damage control to prevent ship munitions from being detonated; the use of conscripts instead of mid-grade professionals and insufficient compartmentation have been suggested as contributing to the cruiser's sinking.